stevencombs/retrocombs.github.io/_posts/2015-02-21-amazon-echo-review.md

 Did I mention that the bathroom location is the best spot in the house for our Echo?

+# Make time for Echo
+Echo is a great clock even though it doesn’t have a display.
+You can use echo to set an alarm, timer or simply request the time.
+I often find myself asking Echo to tell me the time with a simple:

+*“Alexa, what time is it?”*

+Setting a timer or alarm is easy and convenient.
+When you set a timer, you can even ask:

+*“Alexa, how much time is left?”*

+Echo will happily tell you the remaining time.
+Echo really is the best clock, without a display, that I have every used.

 # {Update: April 11th, 2015} Control your home
 On April 8th, Amazon sent out emails to Echo owners to announce a new feature; home automation control.
 Echo now supports two important products in this space, [WeMo](http://www.amazon.com/s/?_encoding=UTF8&camp=1789&creative=390957&field-brandtextbin=WeMo&linkCode=ur2&node=172630&tag=bricinmypockb-20&linkId=LG2JYL3I2VX5IWE3) and [Philips Hue](http://www.amazon.com/gp/product/B00A4EUUO8/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00A4EUUO8&linkCode=as2&tag=bricinmypockb-20&linkId=YN3EYWUQT5D5UDSW).
 Here’s what Amazon had to say about this new feature: